Taming the noise, one plate at a time

 Whipped cream – some freshly whipped cream helps to mellow out the sharp lemon flavour from the tart filling.

 Vanilla ice cream – a scoop of vanilla ice cream on top compliments the acidic lemon flavour with its creamy flavour and texture.
+I use this ice cream scoop, it is sturdy and lasts a lifetime.

 Lemon sorbet – for a citrusy packed dessert, top it with some lemon sorbet to make this dessert extra citrusy